MISSIONS & OUTREACH

 CESC, Inc. (The Kearney Center) The Kearney Center is a 24-hour comprehensive emergency service center that serves as a point of entry into assistance by coordinating services and responding to immediate needs of individuals and families until appropriate permanent housing can be arranged.
 The Center provides space for state, federal and local governmental agencies, non-profit and faith based organizations to co-locate and provide wrap-around services.
 The Kearney Center provides overnight shelter and daytime services that connect clients with social service providers, case management, and housing-focused programs.
 The most basic needs such as a warm shower and clean clothes are provided as well as information and referrals to a variety of social services in our community.
 Saint Paul’s involvement with the Center is through financial support.

-DISASTER RECOVERY Saint Paul’s has a long history of responding to regional natural disasters by sending teams of volunteers to assist in recovery efforts.
+DISASTER RECOVERY– Saint Paul’s has a long history of responding to regional natural disasters by sending teams of volunteers to assist in recovery efforts.
 We have sent teams to Mississippi and Louisiana in response to Hurricane Katrina, to Haiti in response to an earthquake, to Alabama in response to the Tuscaloosa tornado and to Pensacola and Lake City, Florida in response to flood events.
 In 2018 we sent three different teams in response to Hurricane Irma.
-In 2019 our focus will shift to the Florida panhandle and the response to Hurricane Michael.
-Seven members recently attended Early Response Team (ERT) training.
-Saturday trips for debris removal are continuing to be planned throughout the upcoming months.
-All levels of skill are welcome and encouraged to participate.
+In 2019 our focus shifted to the Florida panhandle and the response to Hurricane Michael.
+Seven of our members attended Early Response Team (ERT) training.
+All levels of skill are welcome and encouraged to participate in this ministry.
 Contact: Don Griesheimer at [email protected], (850) 567-0030 or Jim McConnaughhay at (850) 222-8121 or [email protected].

 ECHO (Emergency Care Help Organization) Outreach Ministries puts faith into action by serving people in crisis and poverty in Leon County since April 1981.
 ECHO has grown into the largest Christian human services agency in Tallahassee, directly assisting thousands of people each year in our community.
 ECHO’s clients are served through 4 programs: Emergency Resources, Family Services, Housing Assistance, and The Furniture Bank of Tallahassee,.
 These programs are designed to assist people in their efforts to become independent, productive, and stable.
 Saint Paul’s provides quarterly financial support and several Sunday School classes sponsor a continuous drive for food items and supplemental seasonal food drives.